tfluhr/test-project/docs/chapters/introduction.md

 > "Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
 Readability, however, is emphasized above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions." - [John Gruber](https://daringfireball.net/projects/markdown/syntax#philosophy) (one of Markdown's original creators)

 Lantern uses [Pandoc](https://pandoc.org/) as it's processing engine to produce publication formats, such as HTML, PDF, DOCX, and EPUB.
-Lantern can be use without or without installing additional software on your computer.
+Lantern can be used with or without installing additional software on your computer.

 ## Features